 A Simplified Framework for Incorporating Health into Community Development Initiatives

 This article lays out a simple framework to identify and measure potential health effects, actions to create positive health impacts, and strategies to mitigate potential negative impacts.
-The framework is drawn from an analysis of health impact assessments and includes four elements: identifying the health status of the target population, considering neighborhood-level health influences, building design features important to health, and incorporating community engagement and capacity-building activities into the initiative. [pdf; University of Wisconsin, 2015]
+The framework is drawn from an analysis of health impact assessments and includes four elements: identifying the health status of the target population, considering neighborhood-level health influences, building design features important to health, and incorporating community engagement and capacity-building activities into the initiative. [pdf; Health Affairs, 2015]

 This initiative from the Urban Land Institute (ULI) helps make the link between human health and development.
 The site provides evidence-supported research and publications to help enhance health outcomes in real estate developments.
 The site features reports such as America in 2015, a survey of view about housing, transportation, and community; and resources including a Building Healthy Places Toolkit, to help incorporate health into the built environment; as well as a host of other resources and reports to help developers build with health in mind. [url; ULI]

 Center on Society and Health (CSH), Virginia Commonwealth University